ericschulz/kwg/README.md

 - [1] **Behavioral Results**: Walks you through all of the reported behavioral results, i.e. every single test reported in our paper, including effect sizes and Bayes Factors.

 <a name="walkthroughs"></a>
-- [2] **Behavioral Results**: Walks you through all of the reported behavioral results, i.e. every single test reported in our paper, including effect sizes and Bayes Factors.
+- [2] **Bonus round results**: Walks you through the reported bonus round results, i.e. all of the tests reported in our paper concerning the 10 round including effect sizes and Bayes Factors.

+<a name="walkthroughs"></a>
+- [3] **Modeling results**: Walks you through the reported modeling results, i.e. all of the tests reported in our paper concerning the modeling and parameter estimate results including effect sizes and Bayes Factors.

 ## Data